joshuawills/X-Compiler/website/mydocs/content/docs/language/types.md

 At the moment, X supports several different base types.
 They are `i64`, `i32`, `i8`, `f32`, `f64` and `bool`.
 Implicit type casting will occur from integers to floats, and between integers and characters.
-Any other attempt to assign one type to another will currently fail, and explicit type casting is not currently supported.
+Any other attempt to assign one type to another will currently fail.
 Statically-sized arrays are also supported, as well as enums.
 Some examples of these types is shown below.

 ```Rust
 enum DaysOfWeek -> {